Enlightenment (Van Morrison album)

 Enlightenment is the twentieth studio album by Northern Irish singer-songwriter Van Morrison.
 It was released in 1990 and reached No. 5 in the UK charts and "Real Real Gone" charted at No. 18 in Mainstream Rock Tracks.

-The June 2008 re-issued and re-mastered version of the album contains alternative takes of "Enlightenment" and "So Quiet in Here".
+The June 2008 re-issued and re-mastered version of the album contains alternate takes of "Enlightenment" and "So Quiet in Here".
 "Start All Over Again" from this album was listed as one of the standout tracks from the six album reissue.

 Recording

 The album was recorded in London, England, and Real World in Box.
 The arrangements were by Fiachra Trench and Micheal O'Suilleabhain played piano with a brass section made up of British jazz musicians from the late sixties: Frank Ricotti, Henry Lowther and Malcolm Griffiths.

 One of the songs "So Quiet in Here" was recorded at the Kirk, Rode, Somerset, a setting which served as both church or studio.